On local Galois deformation rings: Introduction

 The assumption $p\nmid 2d$ enters via our use of the patched module $M_{\infty}$ constructed in \cite{6auth}.
 The paper \cite{6auth} is applicable whenever $\rhobar$ has a potentially diagonalisable lift.
 It has been proved recently by Emerton--Gee \cite{EG_stack}, using the Emerton--Gee stack, that this holds for all $\rhobar$.
 The rest of our paper is independent of \cite{EG_stack}.
 We show that the action of $R^{\square}_{\rhobar}$ on $M_{\infty}$ is faithful (Theorem \ref{faithful_square}), which allows us to deduce Theorem \ref{thm_intro-3} from \cite{EP}.

 Partial results towards Theorem~\ref{thm_intro-1} and also towards the more recent question solved by Theorem~\ref{thm_intro-2} appear in many places, e.g.~\cite{babnik}, \cite{bjpp}, \cite{boeckle}, \cite{CDP2}, \cite{Iy}, \cite{nakamura}, in special cases.
 However, these papers either compute with equations defining the rings, or impose assumptions on $\rhobar$ so that the deformation theory of $\rhobar$ is essentially unobstructed which leads to only one irreducible component.
 Although there is some overlap in ideas with \cite{Iy}, the argument in our paper is rather different as we don't compute with equations.
-We refer the reader to Section \ref{sec_dense} for a more detailed discussion on the previous results on Zariski density of specific loci in $\Spec R^{\square}_{\rhobar}$.
+We refer the reader to Section \ref{sec_dense} for a more detailed discussion of the previous results on Zariski density of specific loci in $\Spec R^{\square}_{\rhobar}$ and to Remark \ref{rel_to_BIP2} for a detailed explanation of the relation between Theorem \ref{thm_intro-3} and our more recent results in \cite{BIP2}.

 \begin{remar} In the theorems above we work with framed deformation rings.
 Our results also carry over to the versal deformation rings (which coincide with the universal deformation rings if $\rhobar$ has only scalar endomorphisms), by exploiting the fact that framed deformation rings are formally smooth over versal deformation rings (see e.g.~\cite[Lemma 2.1]{Iy}) and using \cite[Theorem 2.3.6, Corollary 2.2.23 (a)]{BH}. \end{remar}